UAlbanyArchives/aspacemigration/README.md

 * The other really cool thing is that the ASpace API is backed by a data model.
 This way it closely defines its acceptable data, and rejects anything outside of its parameters.
 I've found that this is makes life so much easier than say, managing your data in XML, since it has the effect of making your data much more stable.

 * If ASpace doesn't do something the way you like, you can just use a different tool to interact with your ASpace data.
 This way, ASpace can really support workflows that embrace the separation-of-concerns principle.
 Here ASpace is at the center of an open archives ecosystem, and you can have smaller, impermanent tools to fill specific functions really well.
-Often, a modular system like this can be easier to maintain, as int the future you can replace these smaller tools one-by-one as they become obsolete, rather than the daunting task of one huge migration.
+Often, a modular system like this can be easier to maintain, as in the future you can replace these smaller tools one-by-one as they become obsolete, rather than the daunting task of one huge migration.

 * A lot of this is built upon the work Hillel Arnold and Patrick Galligan have done at the Rockefeller Archive Center.
 They wrote a [plugin](https://github.com/RockefellerArchiveCenter/as-cors) that lets you work with the API from a [single HTML page with JavaScript](http://blog.rockarch.org/?p=1610).
 They used this to write [Find-it](https://github.com/RockefellerArchiveCenter/find-it), a [simple text field to return locations for ASpace ref_ids](http://blog.rockarch.org/?p=1621).

 * Find-It solved a key problem for us as one of the only things our old "CMS" did really well was that you could type in "Crone" and quickly get shelf locations for the Michelle Crone Papers.
-Our other archivists were asking for something similar in ArchivesSpace, and didn't like they you had to look  Yet, the odd way I did our locations posed some problems.
+Our other archivists were asking for something similar in ArchivesSpace, and didn't like they you had to look through three different records to get this information in ASpace.
+Yet, the odd way I did our locations posed some problems.
 Ref_ids would also work, but we needed to return locations for top containers assigned to resources as well.

 * With my hacky JavaScript skills (and some help from Slack) I set it up to also return locations for resources using the search API endpoint and the id_0 field.
 Using the search API made me realize that I could also make an API call that returns a keyword search for resources.
 The search returns links to the Resource page in ASpace and XTF as well, which makes Find-it a really quick first access point to our collections as well.

 * The last request I got was for some way to access locations from resources with lower levels of description, so I was even able to call the resource tree and add links to lower levels if there are no instances.
+I just made find-it accept ids as a hash and these links just reloads the page with that lower-level ref_id.
 Overall it became a bit more complex than I was envisioning.
 Our fork is [here](https://github.com/UAlbanyArchives/find-it), but I'd recommend starting with Rockefeller's much cleaner version and using ours as more of an example.

 * Finally, the single search bar on a white background was really boring, so I wrote a quick script that updates the background to [Bing's image of the day](http://www.bing.com/gallery/) [API](http://stackoverflow.com/questions/10639914/is-there-a-way-to-get-bings-photo-of-the-day).